 Server + Client

 The other solution depends on what your server is running.
 Tweak your search to add that server type to your Lazy Load search: Lazy Load Images Drupal, Lazy Load Images WordPress, etc. These modules all basically do the same thing: modify your existing HTML automatically for you.
 The downside is that you need to modify the server which, depending on the size of your company, may either involve working with a web ops team, or learning new skills you may not be familiar with.

 Let Yottaa Do It For You

-Actually, there is a third option which doesn’t require either modifying your markup or installing a module on your server: sign up for a Yottaa account and we will take care of it for all of your pages automatically.
-That’s what we did for this experiment. /self-promotion
+Actually, there is a third option which doesn’t require either modifying your markup or installing a module on your server: Yottaa’s Application Sequencing.
+That’s our patented method of controlling the rendering process for any type of content (not just images).
+It’s what we used for this experiment.

 Have you implemented Responsive Image Loading?
 We would love to hear how you have put it in place on your site and what the benefits have been!